Institute for Transportation and Development Policy

-The Institute for Transportation and Development Policy (ITDP) is a non-governmental non-profit organization that focuses on developing bus rapid transit (BRT) systems, promoting biking, walking, and non-motorized transport, and improving private bus operators margins.
+The Institute for Transportation and Development Policy (ITDP) is an American non-governmental non-profit organization that focuses on developing bus rapid transit (BRT) systems, promoting biking, walking, and non-motorized transport, and improving private bus operator margins.
 Other programs include parking reform, traffic demand management, and global climate and transport policy.
 According to its mission statement, ITDP is committed to "promoting sustainable and equitable transportation worldwide."

 In addition to its role supporting and consulting local governmental efforts to develop more sustainable transportation, ITDP publishes the magazine Sustainable Transport annually, produces the BRT Standard and other research, and sits on the committee for the annual Sustainable Transport Award.

 Overview

 ITDP was founded in 1985 by Michael Replogle and other sustainable transport advocates in the United States to counteract the spread of costly and environmentally damaging car-centric urban development models, and to promote biking, walking, and public transit in transportation planning.

 In its first ten years, ITDP worked to support and grow local bicycle industries in Haiti, Nicaragua, Mozambique, South Africa, and West Africa.
 By 1989, ITDP's Bikes Not Bombs campaign had shipped 10,000 second-hand bicycles to support health and education efforts in Nicaragua and used these to establish a bicycle assembly industry in that country.
 ITDP advocated for the redirection of lending activity by the World Bank and other multi-lateral institutions.
 Where these global institutions had an exclusive focus on road projects, ITDP worked to open up funding for multi-modal transport solutions.
 ITDP advocated for sustainable transport initiatives in U.S. transportation policy, influencing the 1991 Intermodal Surface Transportation Efficiency Act (ISTEA).
 Responding to ITDP pressure, the Peace Corps put its volunteers on bicycles rather than motorcycles.

 In the early 1990s, ITDP helped establish the Transport Sector Task Force, an advisory panel to the US Treasury Department's Multi-lateral Development Bank liaison office, to comment on specific transport projects.
 In its 1994 study "Counting on Cars, Counting Out People" ITDP published a preliminary set of guidelines for reforming the World Bank Transport Sector economic appraisal to make it less biased in favor of motorways.
 The report's key recommendation that economic impacts on non-motorized road users be included in the appraisal has been incorporated into World Bank practice.

 ITDP has offices in seven countries, with projects and relationships in over 100 cities worldwide.

 In 2009, former mayor of Bogotá, Colombia Enrique Peñalosa, who was instrumental in the establishment of that city's TransMilenio BRT system, was elected as President of the Board of Directors of ITDP.
 Walter B. Hook served as the organizations executive director from 1993 to 2014.
 Heather Thompson is ITDP's interim CEO.